vossenjp/bashidioms-examples/appa/bash_idioms_style_guide.md

 * Use Camel_Case and "_" to make function names stand out from variable names.
 * Use `function My_Func_Name {` instead of `My_Func_Name() {` because it's more clear and easier to `grep -P '^\s*function '`.
 * Each function should have comments defining: what it does, inputs (including GLOBALS), and outputs
-* When you have useful, standalone pieces of code, make them a function.
-* Use a function any time you use the same (or substantially similar) block of code more than once.
+* When you have useful, standalone pieces of code, or any time you use the same (or substantially similar) block of code more than once, make them into functions.
 If they are very common, like logging or emailing, consider creating a "library." that is, a single common file you can source as needed.
     * Prefix "library" functions with "_", like `_Log`, or some other prefix.
 * Consider using "filler" words for readability in arguments if it makes sense, then define them as `local junk1="$2" # unused filler`, e.g.:
     * `_Create_File_If_Needed "/path/to/$file" containing 'important value'`
 * Do use the `local` builtin when setting variables in functions.
-    * But be aware that it will mask a return code, so declare and assign it on separate lines if using command substitution, like `local my_input` and then `my_input="$(some-command)"`.
+    * But be aware that successfully being "local" it will mask a failed return code, so declare and assign it on separate lines if using command substitution, like `local my_input` and then `my_input="$(some-command)"`.
 * For any function longer than about 25 lines, close it with `} # end of function MyFuncName` to make it easier to track where you are in the code on your screen.
 For functions shorter than 25 lines this is optional but encouraged unless it gets too cluttered.
 * Don't use a `main` function, it's almost always just an unnecessary layer.
     * That said, using "main" makes sense to Python and C programmers, or if the code is also used as a library, and it may be required if you do a lot of unit testing.